fumiomatsuda/mfapy/README.md

-pyfma: A Python toolbox for 13C-metabolic flux analysis
+mfapy: A Python toolbox for 13C-metabolic flux analysis
 ================================================

-pyfma is a Python toolbox for 13C-metabolic flux analysis developed by Matsuda and Shimizu lab group in Osaka university, Japan. mfapy supports:
+mfapy is a Python toolbox for 13C-metabolic flux analysis developed by Matsuda and Shimizu lab group in Osaka university, Japan. mfapy supports:

 1. The elementary metabolite unit (EMU) framework developed by Antoniewicz et al 2007.